 Everyone in the team knows that if a product is missing, people could die.
 At the same time, other products must continue to flow.
 So Pharma Operations ramped up production.

-“The dynamics are demanding, but this makes us a great team.
+“The dynamics were demanding, but this makes us a great team.
 The patient may be rather far away from us, but the thought that a drug would become scarce and thus endanger patient care is a great motivation – every day anew."

 A clean work environment is important for a large campus with thousands of employees to prevent the spread of germs such as COVID-19.
-And in some parts of Roche, such as labs and manufacturing areas, hand sanitiser is critical to maintaining a sterile, germ-free environment to conduct experiments and produce medicines for patients around the world.
+And in some parts of Roche, such as labs and manufacturing areas, hand sanitiser is critical to maintaining a germ-free environment to conduct experiments and produce medicines for patients around the world.

 The group manufactured 1000 liters of disinfectant in one day and distributed it to the Basel and Kaiseraugst sites.
 To meet demand, the team ramped up to 4000 liters a week in an effort to make enough for its employees who continue to work round-the-clock to help patients with medicines and testing solutions.